riceissa/issarice.com/wiki/about-this-site.md

 # Philosophy

+While the general feeling and content on this site has stayed the same since when I created it in September 2014, my overall thinking of it and goals for it have changed somewhat.

+Before:

+  * place to put most of my writings
+  * long content that could be kept reliable

+Now:

+  * must deal with reality that personal sites don't get much readership
+  * wanting to keep this site simple, but knowing that this means not everything can be fulfilled here (no comments, no interactive things, etc.)

 This site is my attempt to realize [gwern]’s idea of [Long Content]()---i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.[^cy] It is also an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts.
 In particular, I strive to make